TariqAHassan/EasyMoney/README.md

 ###Overview

-EasyMoney is a set of tools for:
+Feature Summary:

-- computing inflation
+- Computing Inflation
-- currency conversions
+- Currency Conversion
-- adjusting a given currency for inflation
+- Adjusting a given currency for Inflation
-- 'normalizing' a currency, i.e., adjust for inflation and then convert to a base currency.
+- 'Normalizing' a currency, i.e., adjust for inflation and then convert to a base currency.
-- doing all of the above without having to memorize currency codes!
+- Relating ISO Alpha2/3 Codes to Currency Codes or a Country's Natural Name.

 **NOTICE: THIS TOOL IS FOR INFORMATION PURPOSES ONLY.**